sf-wdi-26/modules/w05/d03/m1-rails-auth/readme.md

 end

 ```
 After we authenticate someone we set `session[:user_id] = user.id`.
 This allows the `user.id` to be stored in a cookie for lookup later.
-Of course, then we have to go find they the user in our DB every time using the `user_id` in the session.
-With all of this in mind we separate out a lot of the logic related to `sessions` into a list of very helpful methods in `SessionsHelper`.

 Now that we know how to login a user with `session[:user_id] = user.id` let's also make sure to do that when a user is signed up (it is good UX for a signup to automatically perform a login).